 What are the Available Choices for Colostomy Patients?

 - Colostomy patients who do not irrigate have the same choices available for those with an ileostomy.
 However, colostomy patients produce more solid waste, so they lean towards closed ostomy bags.

 - Additionally, colostomy patients might select charcoal filters to absorb odor and release gases.
 The odor is one of the top impediments that ostomy patients face before re-entering the social scene.
 Gases require evacuation to avoid a “ballooning effect”, where the bag inflates and becomes more evident.

-Colostomy patients who irrigate may replace bigger size ostomy bags for a stoma cap or a mini-pouch.
-Irrigation is an alternative that provides more freedom of movement and can make evacuation a much more manageable situation.
+- Colostomy patients who irrigate may replace bigger size ostomy bags for a stoma cap or a mini-pouch.
+Irrigation provides free movement and can make evacuation more manageable.